britzl/defold-orthographic/README.md

 #### follow_vertical (boolean)
 This controls if the camera should follow the target along the vertical axis or not.
 See `camera.follow()` for details.

+### follow_immediately (boolean)
+This controls if the camera should immediately position itself on the follow target when initialized or if it should apply lerp (see below).
+See `camera.follow()` for details.

 #### follow_target (hash)
 Id of the game object to follow.
 See `camera.follow()` for details.